KevinMarquette/kevinmarquette.github.io/_posts/2017-05-27-Powershell-module-building-basics.md

 # What's next?

 We all start with simple modules like this and I wanted to lay the groundwork for my next post.
 I will cover a specific design pattern for modules that you see in a lot of community projects in that post.
-I quickly cover this in my post on [building a CI/CD pipeline](/2017-01-21-powershell-module-continious-delivery-pipeline/?utm_source=blog&utm_medium=blog&utm_content=body).
+I quickly cover this in my post on [building a CI/CD pipeline](/2017-01-21-powershell-module-continious-delivery-pipeline/?utm_source=blog&utm_medium=blog&utm_content=body&utm_content=module).

+If you are looking for a way to distribute your module to others on your team, consider creating an [internal script repository](http://kevinmarquette.github.io/2017-05-30-Powershell-your-first-PSScript-repository/?utm_source=blog&utm_medium=blog&utm_content=module).
+It is easier than you would expect.